idiap/iss-wsj/README.txt

 Score the test.

+7. Tandem features from MLP phone posteriors

+a.
+CreateMLPLists.sh

+This will generate train, dev and test lists.
+Train and dev used for MLP training

+b.
+CreateMLPLabels.sh

+This will generate phone alignments for the train, dev and test MLP lists.
+The acoustic models to use must be specified within CreateMLPLabels.sh.

+c.
+PrepareMLP.sh mlptrain-si-284

+Shuffle and prepare Quicknet data for MLP training (see MLP architecture set-up inside the script.)

+c.
+TrainMLP.sh mlptrain-si-284

+Train MLP, outputs a mat file with architecture as file name.

+d.
+ForwardMLP-train.sh fwdmlp-train-si-284

+Runs a MLP forward pass on the training data, trains the KLT transform and applies log and KLT to obtain tandem features.

+e.
+ForwardMLP-test.sh fwdmlp-test-si_et_20

+Computes tandem features for the test set (it uses the KLT stats from the previous step).

+The train and test tandem features are stored into feats/$featName/$MLP_OUT_HTK_DIR .
+MLP_OUT_HTK_DIR is defined inside ForwardMLP-train.sh and ForwardMLP-test.sh respectively.
+To use tandem the tandem features to train and test acoustic models change the trainList and testList variables in Config.sh as:

+  trainList=../fwdmlp-train-si-284/file-list-htk.txt
+  testList=../fwdmlp-test-si_et_20/file-list-htk.txt

 Notes
 =====

 In principle the local directory could be copied to /idiap/resource/database because it is static.
+This would save
+#acousticModel=../train-351x4423x100x4423x40-tandem-si-284
-This would save running many of the CreateXXX.sh scripts.
+running many of the CreateXXX.sh scripts.
 However, they are not difficult to run.